KrithN/WherTo/README.md

 2) Run the application on the server.
 3) Also update the API KEY in Index.jsp file.

+## Assumptions
+1) The Origin (Source) location is marked
+2) Search- covers 40kms radius around the origin

 ## JARs used

  - base64-2.3.7.jar